By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall.

 - When a discount for payment in advance (currently 10%) has been applied to a series of bookings, payment is due before the first event in the series.

 A deposit is required for all parties.
-If the hall is not left in an acceptable state deductions will be made before the deposit is returned.
+If the hall is not left in an acceptable state as detailed above, or you leave after your agreement hours you will lose your refund deposit.

 The Hirer shall: